Skip to content

 • the autonomous loop is driven by a dedicated split-policy scheduler owned by the index executor registry, so close() shuts down both split execution and future policy ticks together with the rest of index maintenance infrastructure

-• that autonomous loop only performs a full routed scan when overlay, drain, and split backlog are idle; hot write periods still rely on targeted post-drain split scheduling for the specific routed partition that just drained
+• that autonomous loop only performs a full routed scan when overlay, drain, and split backlog are idle; hot write periods feed the loop with post-drain per-partition hints, so split candidate evaluation stays in background instead of inline scheduling on the drain worker

 • split scheduling keeps a per-segment cooldown and retry-growth hysteresis window; if a borderline split candidate fails or aborts, the background loop does not immediately thrash on the same stable range again unless either enough time passes or the routed segment grows materially